Opinion: Hand over the political reins to millennials

 Jill Filipovic is a journalist based in New York and author of the book "OK Boomer, Let's Talk: How My Generation Got Left Behind."
 Follow her on Twitter.
 The opinions expressed in this commentary are solely her own.
 View more opinion articles on CNN.

-(CNN)The coronavirus pandemic has devasted the American economy.
+(CNN)The coronavirus pandemic has devastated the American economy.
 But one group has been hit particularly hard: already struggling millennials.

 From February to May of this year, nearly 5 million millennials lost their jobs, the Wall Street Journal reported recently.
 Older folks didn't get off unscathed, but their job loss numbers are not nearly as dire.
 And these latest losses come just a little over a decade after millennials were the generation hurt the worst by the Great Recession of 2008-2009.
 As young adults just starting our working years, we were first on the chopping block when companies had to downsize; many of us spent months or years without jobs at all.
 That created an earnings penalty from which we still have not recovered -- and likely never will.